xiyuanbao/kgb/content/authors/mstreepey/_index.md

 # Username (this should match the folder name)
 authors:
 - mstreepey
-weight: 21
+weight: 49
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Co-advised PhD Student and Postdoc<br> now Professor at Earlham
+role: PhD 2001<br> Professor at Earlham

 # Organizations/Affiliations
 organizations: